Springale/springale/README.md

 # Hi, I'm Lidia Workneh 👋🏽

-I'm a Computer Science student at the University of Washington, passionate about AI, data science and building technology that creates equitable access.
-With experience in software development, product design, and AI research, I enjoy turning ideas into impactful, inclusive solutions.
+I'm a Computer Science student at the University of Washington, passionate about AI, data science, and building technology that promotes equitable access.
+I’m driven by a desire to give back to my community, take on new challenges, and continuously grow through learning.

 🔗 [LinkedIn profile](https://linkedin.com/in/your-linkedin-url)
 📫 **Email:** lidiatesfaye@gmail.com